Kathleen Krüger: Football career

 At the age of 24, she retired from playing professionally and was already making plans for her future after football.
 In autumn 2017, she played a few games for the fifth-tier league club SC Amicitia Munich.

 Administrative career

 After starting her studies in international management, while also working in the organization of the women's Football team at Bayern Munich, she broke off her studies after just one semester and became the assistant to the sports director Christian Nerlinger.
 After his departure in 2012, she became the team manager of the professional team at Bayern Munich and has since been responsible for organizational matters relating to the team.

+In June 2024, she was appointed to a staff position as senior leading expert sport strategy and development in the board of directors' sports division.

+Personal life

+In late June 2021, Krüger gave birth to a son, partnered with Nora Bohaimid, who is an educator at the youth campus of FC Bayern, and former player at SC Amicitia Munich.

+Awards and achievements

+In March 2022, Krüger was awarded the Bavarian Order of Merit.
+In May 2023, she completed an 18-month course in "Management in Professional Football", in which she earned a certificate from the DFB and DFL.